 PWB works regularly with the Israeli Ministry of Foreign Affairs, the Van Leer Foundation, the Queensland government, ICDP (International Child Development Programme) and local communities.
 The project is constantly looking for new partners.

-Here and on our Videos page you can watch a couple of short films, one by Benoît Erwann Boucherot of the making of The King is Ill puppet show in Democratic Republic of the Congo, a production facilitated by Puppeteers Without Borders.
+Here and on our Videos page you can watch three short films, one by Benoît Erwann Boucherot of the making of The King is Ill puppet show in Democratic Republic of the Congo, a production facilitated by Puppeteers Without Borders.

 The other, “Who is the enemy?” is a moving paper-theater performance based on refugees’ real stories and original drawings filmed in Bonn, Germany.
 The performance was facilitated by Puppeteers Without Borders.